Frequently Asked Questions

 By contrast, a nursing home (also known as a skilled nursing facility) offers more comprehensive support to those who have extensive medical needs in more of a clinical environment.
 They provide the highest level of care possible outside of a hospital, delivering 24-hour care to seniors who have complex medical conditions and need hands-on assistance and monitoring.
 Skilled nursing facilities are the best choice for those who need assistance with tasks that go beyond the activities of daily living.

 There are numerous resources available to help pay for dementia or Alzheimer’s care.
 These include Medicare and Medicaid, employee benefits, long-term care insurance, and personal assets and savings.
 Veterans with Alzheimer’s disease or other forms of dementia may also be eligible for certain benefits from the U.S. Department of Veterans Affairs.
 Our webinar, Understanding the VA Benefit for Senior Living, examines this benefit in further detail.

 Every situation is different and it’s important to review any programs for which your loved one is eligible before they need to move.
-If you’d like assistance understanding your options, contact us—we’re happy to help!
+If you’d like assistance understanding your options, please contact us—we’re happy to help!

-Will Medicare cover memory care in Pennsylvania?
+Will Medicare cover dementia care in Florida?

 Medicare covers some, but not all, costs of care in a memory care facility.
 It does not cover long-term memory care, but Medicare will cover certain medical costs including inpatient stays, home health care, diagnostic testing and medications.

 If your loved one is in a memory care residence due to Alzheimer’s disease or another form of dementia, their care may be tax deductible.
 As a “long-term care service,” some or all of the expenses of dementia care do qualify for a medical expense tax deduction.
-We suggest consulting a tax advisor with questions regarding your specific situation and what may or may not be deductible in Pennsylvania.
+We suggest consulting a tax advisor with questions regarding your specific situation and what may or may not be deductible in Florida.